 Seeking expat mental health services in China may seem like navigating an expensive maze where issues related to professionalism and confidentiality lurk behind every corner, while being in an urgent need of support to help you go forward in life.
-This article aims to offer information for expats in China about where to find mental health treatment for different needs, such as depression, anxiety, as well as marriage and family counseling.
+This article aims to offer information for expats in China about where to find mental health treatment for different needs, such as depression, anxiety, as well as marriage and family counselling.

 Firstly, whatever you do, don’t be intimidated by what you read online about the Chinese public mental healthcare system.
 Sure, the country has one psychiatrist for every 83,000 citizens, which is one-twelfth of the ratio in the US, according to a study by Lancet.